prabeengiri/DeepLinkingToNativeApp/README.md

 # Browser DeepLinking to Native App
-Javascript to DeepLink to Native App.
+JavaScript to DeepLink to Native App.

 Based on the modern mobile browsers, I have compiled down different deeplinking implementation as following: